Firesphere/silverstripe-solr-search/docs/03-Usage.md

 ## Getting started

+In order to return search results, Solr requires an Index that holds the searchable data.
-The first thing you have to do is to create an index extending the `Firesphere\SolrSearch\Indexes\BaseIndex` class, or if you are using the compatibility module, the `SilverStripe\FullTextSearch\Solr\SolrIndex` class.
+So the first thing you _need_ to do is to create an index extending the `Firesphere\SolrSearch\Indexes\BaseIndex` class, or if you are using the compatibility module, the `SilverStripe\FullTextSearch\Solr\SolrIndex` class.